FPI projections show big trouble for Big 12

 Bulldogs' revenge?

 Alabama might be the reigning champs, but Georgia is the favorite to win the SEC.
-The Bulldogs have a 42 percent chance to repeat as the conference champions, edging Alabama at 37 percent and Auburn at 11 percent.
+The Bulldogs have a 42 percent chance to repeat as the conference champions, edging Alabama (37 percent) and Auburn (11 percent).

 FPI actually believes the Crimson Tide are the second-best team in the nation, just ahead of third-best Georgia, but because Alabama is in the SEC West and therefore has a more difficult conference schedule, the conference title odds swing toward Georgia.